-The following table details the sensitivity of the Group to a 1.30% (2013: 2.00%) increase/decrease in RM against the relevant foreign currencies.
-The sensitivity rate of 1.30% (2013: 2.00%) is used when reporting foreign currency risk internally to key management and represents management's assessment of the reasonably possible change in foreign exchange rates in the next 12 months.
+The following table details the sensitivity of the Group and of the Company to a 2.50% and 2.40% (2014: 1.30% and 1.30%) respectively increase/decrease in RM against the relevant foreign currencies.
+These sensitivity rates are used when reporting foreign currency risk internally to key management and represents management's assessment of the reasonably possible change in foreign exchange rates in the next 12 months.